-* On February 18, 2015, the Audit Committee of the Board of Directors of First Solar adopted an amendment to our code of business conduct and ethics that applies to all directors and associates, including our chairman, chief executive officer, chief financial officer, other directors and executive officers, and all of our associates in the global organization (the “Code”).
-The amendment primarily adds references to certain internal policies that govern specific subject matter areas, and clarifies or updates certain prior provisions of the Code.
-On July 30, 2014, the Board of Directors also adopted an amendment to the Code.
-Under such amendment, a reporting person may still submit a complaint to a third party anonymous whistleblower hotline by logging onto http://www.openboard.info/fslr/, or by calling toll-free 1-866-569-1857, however, a reporting person may no longer send an e-mail to submit a complaint to the whistleblower hotline.
+* On July 29, 2015, the Audit Committee of the Board of Directors of First Solar adopted an amendment to our code of business conduct and ethics that applies to all directors and associates, including our chairman, chief executive officer, chief financial officer, other directors and executive officers, and all of our associates in the global organization (the “Code”).
+The amendment amends the contact information for communicating any auditing and accounting related issues.
+On February 18, 2015, the Audit Committee adopted a Code amendment that primarily adds references to certain internal policies that govern specific subject matter areas, and clarifies or updates certain prior provisions of the Code.
+On July 30, 2014, the Board of Directors adopted a Code amendment pursuant to which a reporting person may still submit a complaint to a third party anonymous whistleblower hotline by logging onto http://www.openboard.info/fslr/, or by calling toll-free 1-866-569-1857, however, a reporting person may no longer send an e-mail to submit a complaint to the whistleblower hotline.
 The amended Code is posted on our website at www.firstsolar.com under "Investors - Corporate Governance."
 Any substantive amendment to, or waiver from, any provision of the code of business conduct and ethics with respect to any director or executive officer will be posted on our website.

 Chief Executive Officer

 James A. Hughes joined First Solar in March 2012 as Chief Commercial Officer and was appointed Chief Executive Officer in May 2012.
 Prior to joining First Solar, Mr. Hughes served, from October 2007 until April 2011, as Chief Executive Officer and Director of AEI Services LLC, which owned and operated power distribution, power generation (both thermal and renewable), natural gas transportation and services, and natural gas distribution businesses in emerging markets worldwide.
 From 2004 to 2007, he engaged in principal investing with a privately held company based in Houston, Texas that focused on micro-cap investments in North American distressed manufacturing assets.
 Previously, he served, from 2002 until March 2004, as President and Chief Operating Officer of Prisma Energy International, which was formed out of former Enron interests in international electric and natural gas utilities.
-Prior to that role, Mr. Hughes spent almost a decade with Enron Corporation in positions that included President and Chief Operating Officer of Enron Global Assets, President and Chief Operating Officer of Enron Asia, Pacific Africa and China and as Assistant General Counsel of Enron International.
-Mr. Hughes is a Non-Executive Director of APR Energy plc, a London Stock Exchange-listed energy company participating in the global market for gas and diesel fired temporary power plants.
-He is Chairman of the Board of Directors of the Los Angeles branch of the Federal Reserve Bank of San Francisco.
+Prior to that role, Mr. Hughes spent almost a decade with Enron Corporation in positions that included President and Chief Operating Officer of Enron Global Assets, President and Chief Operating Officer of Enron Asia Pacific, Africa, and China, and as Assistant General Counsel of Enron International.
+Mr. Hughes is a Director of TPI Composites, Inc., a leading manufacturer of composite wind blades for the wind energy market.
+He is Chairman of the board of directors of the Los Angeles branch of the Federal Reserve Bank of San Francisco.
 Mr. Hughes holds a juris doctor degree from the University of Texas at Austin School of Law, a Certificate of Completion in international business law from Queen Mary’s College, University of London, and a bachelor’s degree in business administration from Southern Methodist University.

 Chief Financial Officer

-Mark R. Widmar joined First Solar in April 2011 as Chief Financial Officer.
-Mr. Widmar has also served as First Solar’s Chief Accounting Officer since February 1, 2012.
+Mark R. Widmar joined First Solar in April 2011 as Chief Financial Officer and served as First Solar’s Chief Accounting Officer from February 2012 through June 2015.
+Mr. Widmar also serves as CFO and as a director on the board of 8point3 Energy Partners LP, the joint yieldco formed by First Solar and SunPower Corporation in 2015 to own and operate a portfolio of selected solar generation assets.
 Prior to joining First Solar, Mr. Widmar served as Chief Financial Officer of GrafTech International Ltd., a leading global manufacturer of advanced carbon and graphite materials, from May 2006 through March 2011, as well as President, Engineered Solutions from January 2011 through March 2011.
 Prior to joining GrafTech, Mr. Widmar served as Corporate Controller of NCR Inc. from 2005 to 2006, and was a Business Unit Chief Financial Officer for NCR from November 2002 to his appointment as Controller.
 He also served as a Division Controller at Dell, Inc. from August 2000 to November 2002 prior to joining NCR.
-Mr. Widmar also held various financial and managerial positions with Lucent Technologies Inc., Allied Signal, Inc., and Bristol Myers/Squibb, Inc. Mr. Widmar holds a B.S. in Business Accounting and a Masters of Business Administration from Indiana University.
+Mr. Widmar also held various financial and managerial positions with Lucent Technologies Inc., Allied Signal, Inc., and Bristol Myers/Squibb, Inc. He began his career in 1987 as an accountant with Ernst & Young.
+Mr. Widmar holds a Bachelor of Science in Business Accounting and a Masters of Business Administration from Indiana University.

 Executive Vice President & General Counsel

-Timothy “Tim” Rebhorn joined First Solar in December 2012 as Senior Vice President, Sales–Americas.
+Timothy Rebhorn was appointed Executive Vice President, Corporate Development & Strategic Marketing in February 2016.
+In this role, he is responsible for managing relationships with key global account customers, global competitive analysis and market strategies, and leading corporate development activities such as mergers and acquisitions and joint ventures.
+Mr. Rebhorn joined First Solar in December 2012 as Senior Vice President, Sales – Americas and also served as Senior Vice President, Corporate Development & Strategic Marketing.
+His 30-year career in the energy industry includes leadership roles in the global natural gas and power generation markets.
+His efforts have been focused on developing, financing, and operating utility-scale energy projects and large infrastructure projects in water and steel.
 Prior to joining First Solar, he was CEO of Quail Nuclear Specialty Services, an industrial construction company.
-His previous experience includes executive leadership of Resolutions Management/Merrill International, which provided high-level consulting for clients in energy, steel, engineering and construction industries.
+His previous experience includes executive leadership of Resolutions Management and Merrill International, which provided high-level consulting for clients in the energy, steel, engineering, and construction industries.
+With an emphasis on international infrastructure, Mr. Rebhorn led a “development SWAT Team” that explored and developed energy projects outside the traditional models of power plants and pipelines, conducted market entry analysis for large energy clients, and led cross-functional teams in the workout of Enron’s international pipeline and power plant portfolio.
 Mr. Rebhorn began his career in the United States Navy, where he served as a Certified Nuclear Engineer in the Naval Nuclear Propulsion program (USS Parche SSN-683 nuclear submarine) and as a NATO staff planning officer.
-Tim is a graduate of the U.S. Naval Academy and earned an MBA from Texas A&M University.
+Mr. Rebhorn is a graduate of the U.S. Naval Academy and earned a Masters in Business Administration from Texas A&M University.

-Christopher R. “Chris” Bueter joined First Solar in November 2009 as the Global Director for Industrial Relations and also served as Vice President, Human Resources for Global Business Development and Corporate Services, and Vice President of Global Human Resources and Labor Relations.
+Christopher R. Bueter was appointed Executive Vice President, Human Resources in February 2016.
+Mr. Bueter joined First Solar in November 2009 as Global Director for Industrial Relations and also served as Vice President, Human Resources Global Business Development and Corporate Services, Vice President, Global Human Resources and Labor Relations, and Senior Vice President, Human Resources.
 Prior to joining First Solar, Mr. Bueter served as the Vice President of Global Employee Relations at Dana Corporation, an American-based worldwide supplier of powertrain components.
 In his 24 years at Dana Corporation, he served in a variety of roles, including Corporate Director of Employee Relations and Distribution Services Division Human Resources Manager.
-Mr. Bueter holds a Bachelor of Science in human resources management from the University of Toledo, and a JD from the University of Toledo Law School.
+Mr. Bueter holds a Bachelor of Science in human resources management from the University of Toledo, and a juris doctor degree from the University of Toledo Law School.